 5. Tour the Jumeirah Mosque

 Opened in 1979, this beautiful mosque is one of two in the city you can actually visit.
-Built in the Fatimid style, it consists of one large room and there is a guided tour every day at 10am (except for Fridays).
+Built in the Fatimid style, it consists of one large room and there is a guided tour every day at 10am and 2pm (except Fridays).
 It’s 35 AED and comes with a great breakfast spread.
-If you don’t know much about Islam or the role it plays in the UAE, it’s pretty a interesting tour.
+If you don’t know much about Islam or the role it plays in the UAE, it’s a pretty interesting and educational tour.

 6. Go deep-sea fishing

 It’s quite easy to book a spot on a boat and head out to sea if you want to try your hand at deep-sea fishing.
 Tour operators cater to all ages and levels of experience, and most packages even include lunch.
-Prices will vary depending on what sort of vessel you book and how long you go but expect to pay 1,500 AUD for a 4-6 hour trip.
+Prices vary depending on what sort of vessel you book and how long you go but expect to pay 1,500 AED for a 4-6-hour trip.

 7. Relax at Jumeirah Beach